Navigation

 1.gif

-Step 6 - A Counter Variable
+Step 6 - Create a Counter Variable

-Step 7 - A Forever Loop
+Step 7 - Use a Forever Loop

 a1cf27fc-102d-4e6a-a5ae-5e60aa81388e-image.png